 In August 2012, the City of Hartford established a Tax-Exempt Master Lease facility with First Niagara Bank.
 The City intends to use this facility as a mechanism to finance recurring capital needs, including vehicle replacement, over various terms (3, 5 & 7 years) that match the useful life of the items financed.
 The Master Lease facility also allows the City to preserve General Obligation debt capacity as these items historically were financed with General Obligation bonds.
-As of October 28, 2014, the City has drawn on the Master Lease as shown in the tables below:
+As of November 18, 2014, the City has drawn on the Master Lease as shown in the tables below:

-The City's Obligation under the Master Lease over the next five years, reflecting its initial draw of \$3,990,000, is as follows:
+The City's draws against the Master Lease and its remaining payment obligations on such draws over the next five years are as follows: